Health and Inclusion Project

 The impact of Covid-19 on LGBTQ communities of Brighton and Hove – June 2021

-The report shows that Covid-19 has exacerbated existing health inequalities across issues such as mental health, trans health and housing, as well as the lack of LGBTQ affirming support.
-They found the most marginalised of LGBTQ people have struggled the most.
+The report shows that Covid-19 has exacerbated existing health inequalities across issues such as mental health, trans health and housing, as well as the lack of LGBTQ-affirming support.
+They found the most marginalised LGBTQ people have struggled the most.
 This includes young people, people of colour and trans and/or non-binary people.

 Front cover of report.
 Text reads, 'Impact of Covid-19 on LGBTQ communities of Brighton and Hove'.